opendocsg/slw-judgments-backfill/2004_SGHC_21/report.md

 **_Loss of Dependency_**

-8       In _Gul Chandiram Mahtani v Chain Singh_ [1999] 1 SLR 154, S Rajendran J stated, in dealing with a claim for loss of dependency, that:
+8       In _Gul Chandiram Mahtani v Chain Singh_ <span class="citation">[1999] 1 SLR 154</span>, S Rajendran J stated, in dealing with a claim for loss of dependency, that:

 It seems to me that the simplest and most appropriate way of assessing the ‘reasonable expectation of pecuniary benefit’ suffered by a dependent is to make a direct assessment of the value of that expectation.